 Why a Paralegal?

-Denise often gets asked the question: What exactly is a paralegal?
+We often get asked the question: What exactly is a paralegal?
 What can we do?
-And how are we different than a lawyer?
+What is the benefit of hiring a paralegal vs a lawyer?
 Below are the answers to your questions.

 What is a paralegal?

 The Law Society of Ontario regulated paralegals back in 2007.
-A paralegal can act as the right hand of a lawyer in a law firm, but they can also stand on their own two feet and carry on their own practices.
+A paralegal can work in a law firm, corporations or carry on their own practices.

 Paralegals are licensed legal professionals, who are educated to handle legal matters independently, require insurance, and are regulated by the same professional code of conduct that lawyers are.

 There are limits to the area of law.
 Paralegals can assist their clients in Criminal Court (summary convictions), Small Claims Court, Landlord and Tenant, Human Rights Tribunal, Immigration Matters, as a Consultant (member of CAPIC), Provincial Offences matters, and WSIB.